jaantollander/masters-thesis/content/21_puhti.md

 Each login and compute node consists of two Intel Xeon Gold 6230 Central Processing Units (CPUs) with 20 cores and 2.1 GHz base frequency.
 In addition to CPUs, each GPU node has four Nvidia Volta V100 Graphical Processing Units (GPUs), and each GPU has 36 GiB of GPU memory.
 We type nodes based on how much Random-access Memory (RAM) and *fast local storage* they contain and whether they contain GPUs.
-Fast local storage is a Solid State Disk (SSD) attached to the node via Non-Volatile Memory Express (NVMe) for processes to perform I/O intensive work instead of relying on the global storage from the Lustre file system.
+Fast local storage is a Solid State Disk (SSD) attached to the node via Non-Volatile Memory Express (NVMe) for processes to perform I/O intensive work instead of relying on the system-wide storage.

-The global storage on Puhti consists of a Lustre parallel file system, introduced in Section \ref{lustre-parallel-file-system}.
+The system-wide storage on Puhti consists of a Lustre parallel file system, introduced in Section \ref{lustre-parallel-file-system}.
 At the time of writing, Puhti has Lustre version 2.12.6 from DataDirect Networks (DDN).
 Puhti's Lustre configuration contains two virtualized MDSs and eight virtualized OSSs with an SFA18KE controller.
 Each MDS has two MDTs.